lambda-feedback/user-documentation/docs/teacher/guides/good-practice.md

 ## Use empty lines

 Using empty lines can improve the readability and neatness of your content.
 Empty lines are often useful before and after an equation, and between paragraphs of text.
+An empty line in markdown requires _two spaces_ on the line, otherwise the line is ignored.

-## Space between numbers & units
+## Space between numbers and units

 Put appropriate space between a number and its unit, such as `5 m` or `3 kg`, according to the SI conventions.

 ## Romanise units and check their case